 YTP Senior Downsizing Coaching Consult

 As Your Transition Partner (YTP), my work with seniors and their families begins months – sometimes years – ahead of time with a complimentary, personalized ” downsizing coaching consult”.
-During the one-hour meeting, which can be held in the family home using CDC guidelines or virtually using Zoom or Facetime, seniors, family members (if available AND applicable) and I explore the many issues related to getting best price for their home, myths & realities about the value of their “stuff” and the pros & cons of staying vs. selling.
+During the one-hour meeting, which can be held in the family home using CDC guidelines or virtually using Zoom or Facetime, seniors, family members (if available AND applicable) and I explore the many issues related to getting best price for your home, myths & realities about the value of their “stuff” and the pros & cons of staying vs. selling.
 With their input, I learn about the age of the core systems and infrastructure of the house, along with any updates, to give them the most accurate, realistic picture of the value of their home and the steps that are needed to sell it, immediately and into the future.
 More caring and confidential than traditional “downsizing seminars”, the hour long downsizing coaching session empowers seniors, helping them to be much better-informed when making one of the biggest financial decisions of their lives.
-Following the meeting, I send them a report, including the current market value of their home and a customized list of vetted contractors (e.g., organizers, downsizing firms, area nonprofits for donations, junk haulers, home improvement contractors and painters) that can be shared with family, attorneys and financial planners to help guide discussions and make the best decisions for their specific personal and family situation.
+Following the meeting, I send a report, including the current market value of their home and a customized list of vetted contractors (e.g., organizers, downsizing firms, area nonprofits for donations, junk haulers, home improvement contractors and painters) that can be shared with family, attorneys and financial planners to help guide discussions and make the best decisions for the individual personal and family situation.